libretro/docs/docs/guides/install-android.md

 The first time you attempt to install an APK via an app (e.g. via any file manager, or Obtainium), Android displays a prompt: `For your security, your phone currently isn't allowed to install unknonw apps from this source.
 You can change this in Settings`.
 * Click the available `Settings` button in that prompt.
 * In the `Install unknown apps` menu, toggle on `Allow from this source` to permit the app to install APKs.
+  - On Android versions prior to 8.0, the APK installation prompt displays a pre-checked "Allow this installation only" checkbox—uncheck it to quickly install RetroArch updates, which is especially relevant when subscribing to daily RetroArch Nightly downloads via Obtainium.
 * `Hit the back button` to return to your installation.

 ##### Allowing APK installations blocked by Google Play Protect